udacity/nd325-c1-implementing-privacy-in-software-applications/project/backend/README.md

 In order to successfully complete this project, you’ll have to:

 1. **Pass all the series of checks provided in the project.** These tests ensure that you haven’t broken anything during your implementation, and serve to verify that certain functional and privacy features have been implemented.
+   1. You can run these tests from the `backend/` directory by running `$ pytest`.
 2. **Submit your implementations of certain Python files.** These will be reviewed by our reviewers.
    1. `ballot.py`
    2. `voter.py`.